Easy Social Rides

 Bike buddy support

 We always gather by the Minster Tree (by main Minster Entrance) in the town centre.
+Please bring a roadworthy bike, spare inner tube and working lights.

 Just turn up, no need to book, although we do prefer you show your interest on the Facebook page event beforehand.